“All knowledge is connected to all other knowledge. The fun is in making the connections.”

 Passionate leaders will also only hire people who will share their passion.
 At a recent roundtable event, startup exec John McEleney emphasized the need for start-ups to “have the right people on the bus” and keep mediocre players out of the organization by requiring any new potential hire to be referred by an existing employee.

-Without a supportive company culture and proper hiring practices, an organization will end up with people who are just working for the money.
+Without a supportive company culture and proper hiring practices, an organization will reap what they sow, and end up with people who are just working for the money.

 This all reminds me of Simon Sinek’s fantastic viral TEDx presentation – a must-watch (and well worth watching again!):